JKKDY/april/README.md

 ## Design Notes
 - The entire public API is collected in april/april.h, so users normally only need a single include.
 - Clear separation of user-facing vs. internal API: users work with declarative structs (e.g., `Environment`, `Particle`, container config structs) which are then consumed to build the internal representations (`impl::Particle`, container internals).
 This keeps the public API ergonomic and stable while allowing optimized internal implementations.
-- Concepts enforce component interfaces at compile time (IsForce, IsMonitor, IsSystem), making extension points explicit.
+- Concepts enforce component interfaces at compile time (IsForce, IsMonitor, IsBoundary, IsSystem), making extension points explicit.
 - Environment → System → Integrator is the central workflow.
 Systems always delegate force evaluation to a chosen Container.
 - Interactions can be specified by type pair or by particle id pair; missing cross-type entries are derived via a mix function.
 - BinaryOutput writes a compact, versioned binary format (positions as float, plus type/id/state) suitable for lightweight analysis or visualization.